PDF417/pdf417-ios/README.md

     	// For example, malformed PDF417 barcodes which were incorrectly encoded
     	// Use only if necessary because it slows down the recognition process [coordinatorSettings setValue:@(YES) forKey:kPPScanUncertainBarcodes];

+    	// Use automatic scale detection feature.
+This normally should not be used.
+    	// The only situation where this helps in getting better scanning results is
+    	// when using kPPUseVideoPresetPhoto on iPad devices.
+    	// Video preview resoution of 2045x1536 in that case is very large and autoscale helps.
+    	[coordinatorSettings setValue:@(NO) forKey:kPPUseAutoscaleDetection];

     	// Set this to true to scan barcodes which don't have quiet zone (white area) around it
     	// Use only if necessary because it slows down the recognition process